Receiving your Aid (Disbursement)

 When does disbursement take place?

-Students should start receiving their refunds (money left over from financial aid once all Western charges are paid) sometime during the fifth week of the Trimester and are processed weekly thereafter as students' files are completed.
+Students should start receiving their refunds (money left over from financial aid once all Western charges are paid) during the fifth week of the trimester and are processed weekly thereafter as students' files are completed.

 When can I expect to receive my remaining financial aid award funds?

-Once Financial Aid has been credited to your student account, please allow any refund amount 3-10 days (from the date posted to your student account) to be direct deposited or mailed in a check.
-Checks are not available for in-person pickup.
+Once Financial Aid has been posted to your student account, please allow any refund amount up to 10 days (from the date posted to your student account) to be direct deposited or mailed in a check.
+You cannot pick up your check from the Cashiers Office.

 How do I pay for my books and supplies?